-12.1 The College has a Safer Recruitment Policy which follows good practice guidelines (please see Recruitment Policy).
+- 12.1 The College has a Safer Recruitment Policy which follows good practice guidelines.
 A policy has been approved by senior management that sets out guidelines for DBS requirements.
 This is also covered for Contractors in the Contractors Policy.
-Where a DBS disclosure is not available prior to commencement of employment by the College, in exceptional circumstances, the principal can agree a start.
-Guidelines are set out in the 'Risk Assessment Supervision Pending DBS Disclosure' Policy.
+Where a DBS disclosure is not available prior to commencement of employment by the College, in exceptional circumstances, the Principal can agree a start.
+Guidelines are set out in the 'Risk Assessment Supervision Pending DBS Disclosure' Policy. - 12.2 All new staff receive safeguarding training during their induction and are provided with a copy of the Safeguarding Procedure on their first day.
+A trainee teachers are provided with safeguarding training during induction.

-13. Allegations Against Staff
+13.Allegations Against Staff